lagbolt/library/A Cookbook of Catalog Errors.md

 #### Event-based Cataloging

 If you're celebrating Citrus Week with a kids drawing competition, politicians photographed in front of the library holding a lemon, and a giant piñata in the parking lot in the shape of an orange, it doesn't make any sense to ignore the catalog.
-And a carefully created list of books and movies about limes and limeys is easy to tweet, but it violates the precept about "Give a person a fish ...".
+And a carefully curated list of books and movies about limes and limeys is easy to tweet, but it violates the precept about "Give a person a fish ...".

 Cataloging can participate in Citrus Week in two ways.
 The first is with a bit of training.
 You could point out, for example, that books about individual fruits will be classified under the specific fruit, while only books about citrus fruits as a whole will be classified under "citrus".
 The second way is to give some sample searches.
 If you show people a search for "orange OR lemon OR lime" that will demonstrate a bit of search syntax that they might not be familiar with.

-The point isn't that citrus cataloging should be perfunctory the rest of the year, but rather if the event is worth getting a piñata, it's also worth some extra cataloging effort.
+The point isn't that citrus cataloging should be perfunctory the rest of the year, but rather if the event is worth a piñata, it's also worth some extra cataloging effort.

-Now for some slightly more sensible examples ...
+And now for some slightly more sensible examples ...

 ###### Indigenous History Month